everlasterVR/everlastervr.github.io/_vam_plugins/naturalis/v1.0/local_distortion_physics/content.md

 | Stretching Effect | 0.40 |
 | Stretching Sensitivity | 0.70 |

-Fat Collider Radius increases slightly when there's compression, and increases more when there's stretching.
-The dynamic increase in size makes the colliders push back at colliding objects and helps reduce clipping through the gaps between colliders
+Fat Collider Radius increases slightly with compression, and increases more with stretching.
+The dynamic increase in size makes the colliders push back at colliding objects and helps reduce clipping through the gaps between colliders.

 ### Fat Collider Depth